mustafa-khaled/Entertainment-App/README.md

 [Live site URL](https://entertainment-application.netlify.app/)
-# Entertainment App Development: I designed and developed an entertainment application using React, Redux, Tailwind, and the TMDB API.
+# This is an  entertainment application using React, Redux, Tailwind, and the TMDB API.
 The app offers a seamless and enjoyable browsing experience for movie and TV show enthusiasts.

 ### Features
 - **Movies & Series Lists**: Users can access a variety of movie and series lists, including popular, trending, and top-rated movies..